BLOG

 • Make alternative content (ex., captions, audio descriptions, sign language) available to authors.

-• Ensure that editing-view presentations can be extracted by different software, including assistive technologies.
+• Ensure editing-view presentations can be extracted using different software, including assistive technologies.

 • Provide efficient keyboard access to authoring features.

 • Provide authors with enough time.
-To aid authors who may have difficulty typing or processing information, authoring tools must have auto-save options, adjustable timing, static input components, and allow automatic saving of web content edits.
+Authoring tools must have auto-save options, adjustable timing, static input components, and the ability to automatically save web content edits to aid authors who may have difficulty typing or processing information.

 • Help authors avoid flashing that can cause seizures by providing a static view option.